bytecodealliance/wasmtime/cranelift/docs/langref.rst

 ``ebb2``, the EBB argument ``v5`` represents the value of the induction variable during each iteration.
 Finally, ``v12`` is computed as the induction variable value for the next iteration.

+It can be difficult to generate correct SSA form if the program being converted into Cretonne IL contains multiple assignments to the same variables.
+Such variables can be presented to Cretonne as :term:`stack slot`\s instead.
+Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions which behave more like variable accesses in a typical programming language.
+Cretonne can perform the necessary dataflow analysis to convert stack slots to SSA form.

+If all values are only used in the same EBB where they are defined, the function is said to be in :term:`local SSA form`.
+It is much faster for Cretonne to verify the correctness of a function in local SSA form since no complicated control flow analysis is required.

 Value types
 ===========